itobey/fddb-exporter/docs/details/mcp-server.md

   `missingCount` and `loggedCount` always describe the whole range, so a five-year audit still answers "how many days did I miss?" exactly — only the dates themselves are cut, and a narrower range gets them back.
 The repair path (`export_missing_days`, the REST API, the Web UI) works from the full list either way.
+- `correlate_products_with_dates` lists at most 50 of the product names a keyword matched, with `matchedProductsTruncated` set when it cut the list. `matchedProductCount` is always the full number, so a broad keyword still tells you how much it caught even when the names are cut.
+It also accepts at most 366 event dates.
 - `check_goals` returns the aggregate verdict by default and the individual days only with `includeDays`.
 - The database id is stripped and empty fields are dropped.